matt-way/studio-webcam-demo/README.md

-# studio-webcam-demo
-Syntropy Studio Webcam Demo
+# New Syntropy Studio Workspace